grafana/grafana-plugin-examples/README.md

 | [datasource-streaming-backend-websocket](examples/datasource-streaming-backend-websocket) | Shows how to create an event-based data source plugin using backend streams.                             |
 | [datasource-basic](examples/datasource-basic)                             | Shows how to build a basic data source plugin.                                                                |

+> [!NOTE]
+> The plugin examples in this repository use NPM to manage frontend dependencies.
+Whilst you are welcome to copy these examples and use Yarn or PNPM instead, we offer no support for them.

 ## Integration tests

 Some of the examples in this repository contain integration tests that make use of [`@grafana/e2e`](https://npmjs.com/package/@grafana/e2e) package.
 These tests can be run individually by navigating to the example plugin and running one of the following commands: